hz370299/Happy-Healing-House/README.md

 | nurse/doctor (or prefer not to say) | Kevin | May 1, 2023 |

 * Sometimes the meeting is unable to join due to expired meeting id.
 Please contact me if you are unable to join the meeting.

+* CIS700 Final Project Demo.mp4: A demo video to The Happy Healing House.
+It shows how to use the website and what you can do on the website.
+* CIS_700_Final_Project_Report.pdf: A written report to this project, documented background, methodology, discussion, and contributions.